ifteASC4/iss_SBUHacks/README.md

 # Stony Brook University Hacks: ISS-Tracker

-## The team: Dario Arias, D"Aundre Doris, and Ifte Ahmed
+## The team: Dario Arias, D'Aundre Doris, and Ifte Ahmed

 ## Inspiration
 Inspired by SpaceX’s Inspiration4 project, our team wanted to track the International Space Station to make it easier for stargazers and space enthusiasts.